SEND Code of Practice

 Annual Reviews and Conversion/Transfer Reviews.

-EHC Plans and Statement of SEN must be reviewed within 12 months of it being produced, and then every 12 months until they leave school.
+EHC Plans must be reviewed within 12 months of it being produced, and then every 12 months until they leave school.
 An emergency review can be arranged at other times if you think it is necessary.

 Information about the Annual Review Process can be found here.